MichaelACraig/FencingTracker.com-Webscaper-Visualizer/README.md

-# FencingTracker.com Webscarper and Visualizer
+# FencingTracker.com Webscraper and Visualizer
 Webscraping script for FencingTracker.com

 Utilizes BeautifulSoup4 Library to scrape user data (All-time Statistics) into .csv format to be utilized by a multitude of different use cases